Whynot830/csad8-k8s/README.md

 2. **Configure Environment Files**

-   - Prepare and configure your environment files for each service.
+   - Prepare and configure your environment files for each service (based on example .env files).

 3. **Run Deployment Script**